-Children in the Foundation Stage and KS1 classes take home a book from the Book Banded Reading Scheme as well as reading RWI books in school.
+Children in the Foundation Stage and KS1 classes take home a book from the Book Banded Reading Scheme as well as RWI books.
 In addition to this children have the opportunity to choose a book from the infant library.
 Each child has a reading folder and a home school reading record that teachers and parents can use to share information about a child's reading.
 Parents are encouraged to read with their child daily.
-Information is given on how to support their child in reading at reading workshops, meet the teacher meetings and also in curriculum letters.
+Information is given on how to support their child in reading at reading workshops, phase meetings and also in curriculum letters.